Street art in Porto

 The double artwork covers the side of a parking garage near Trindade station.
 The two sides of the mural couldn’t be any more different.
 Hazul’s work on the left is his usual abstract while on the right Mr Dheo’s father’s lifelike image is holding a model of the famous Clérigos tower.
 (2014)

 4. Perspéntico by LIQEN

 The mural is hidden in a narrow side street just off Rua das Flores.
 It depicts a giant blue cat on the side of a multi-storey building.

 5. Half rabbit by Bordalo II

-This rather large rabbit is technically not in Porto, but in Vila Nova de Gaia.
+This rather large rabbit graffiti is technically not in Porto, but in Vila Nova de Gaia.
 The artist built it using up random items and thrown out materials found in the city.

 6. AN.FI.TRI.ÃO. by Frederico Draw

-The artwork is best observed from the top level of Dom Luis I bridge.
+This street art in Porto is best observed from the top level of Dom Luis I bridge.
 It depicts an old man looking over the bridge.